-Stage 1: Self Assessment
+Stage 1 - Self-assessment

-- Have you reviewed your portfolio?
-What are your strengths?
+- 1. Have you reviewed your portfolio?

+- What are your strengths?
 What aspects of work do you enjoy most?

 - 2. Have you reflected on your:

 - Core work values

 - Interests

 - Key skills

 - Personality

 - Personal stressors

-- What is really important to you? what most interests you? what tasks do you enjoy doing? what sort of person are you? what you find most stressful?
+- 3. What is important to you?
+What most interests you?
+What tasks do you enjoy doing?
+What sort of person are you?
+What do you find most stressful?
+What aspects of your job do you enjoy the most?

-- 3. Have you discussed the results of self assessment with your Educational Supervisor?

-Stage 2: Career Exploration
+Stage 2 - Career Exploration

-- Have you spent time exploring different options?
-Eg speak to colleagues, look at college and specialty training websites.
-Find out about smaller specialties that you may not have experienced as a student or trainee. - 2.
+- 1. The Reading Stage: Royal College websites, Scottish Medical Training Website, person specification essential & desirable criteria, competition ratios, opportunities (location), Health Board data (values, funding, areas of specialism etc).
+Check which journals make the most interesting reading to you. - 2.
+Speaking (Networking) Stage: Personalised information around areas of staff progression, culture, morale and personality which can only be ascertained through speaking to a variety of individuals who work in the specific speciality researching ES, Clinical Leads, TPD, ADMEs, College Tutors or at careers fairs. - 3.
+Have you spent time exploring different options? - 4.
+Find out about smaller specialties that you may not have experienced as a student or trainee. - 5.
 Once you have identified 2-3 career options to explore further, think about how well these match your interests and abilities.
-Find out about the selection processes for these specialties and the structure of the training programme eg postgraduate exams, essential elements of training
+Find out about the selection processes for these specialties and the structure of the training programme e.g. postgraduate exams and essential elements of training.

-Stage 3: Decision making
+Stage 3 - Arriving at a Decision

 - 1. Can you identify what has helped you to make a good careers decision in the past? - 2.
 Use ROADS checklist to review your career decision - Realistic: Are you being realistic about yourself and about the demands of your job? - Opportunities: Have you given serious consideration to all the opportunities available? - Anchors: Have you built in the things that provide support in your life? - Development: Does your decision adequately develop your potential? - Stress: Have you minimised those aspects of work that you find particularly stressful? - 3.
 Discuss your plans with your Educational Supervisor. - 4.
-Sometimes things do not go smoothly so always have a back-up plan.
+Sometimes things do not go smoothly so always have a backup plan.